joelchrono12/joelchrono12.ml/_posts/2026-04-16-more-confessions.md

 What have I become?

-At least I have Balatro on my phone though.
+But hey, I have Balatro on my phone!

 ## 🔍 Sill using Google Search